aakash-sheth/aakash-sheth.github.io/_posts/2020-01-20-time_series_forecasting.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/stock_price_forecasting/acf_pacf.png" alt="ACF PACF Plot">

-In order to find the p and q values from the above graphs, we need to check, how many lags cross the line of threshold in the graph .
+In order to find the p and q values from the above graphs, we need to check, how many lags cross the line of threshold in the graph.
 From the above graph the p and q values are merely close to 3 where the graph cutts off the origin.

 ## Model fitting